aquilesC/aquiles.me/content/writing may be the most undervalued skill.md

 status: draft
 ---
 # Writing May be the most Undervalued Skill
-[[Writing]] is almost an universal [[skill]].
+Writing is almost an universal skill.
 There is less and less people in the world that don't know how to write.
-However, very few people know how to write well. [[E-mail]] was invented decades ago.
+However, very few people know how to write well.
+E-mail was invented decades ago.
 Chat rooms